 It’s important that you review any pop ups on your website to ensure you are abiding by the new Google rules.
 You can get more information from Google about these changes here.

 A few clients have called us to see if we can make adjustments to their pop-up settings to ensure they are not ‘breaking the rules’, or being penalised in Google search rankings.
-If you have a WordPress website and would like us to do this for you, we are charging a small fee of $79 +gst to review your settings and make subsequent changes.
+If you have unlimited wordpress hosting and would like us to do this for you, we are charging a small fee of $79 +gst to review your settings and make subsequent changes.
 This fee is based on pop ups linked to Mailchimp in particular.
 Other platforms may take longer depending on your set up.
 We can review your needs before we commence any work.
-You can email us at email@example.com if you’d like us to look at your pop up settings.
+You can email us at firstname.lastname@example.org if you’d like us to look at your pop up settings.